United States Regiments & Batteries > Michigan

 Gaines’ Mill

-Captain Thomas Carr, Lieutenants Richard Williams and Byron McGraw and 46 enlisted men were killed or mortally wounded, 6 officers and 110 enlisted men wounded, and Colonel Stockton, 1 other officer and 53 men captured.
-Lt.
-Colonel Welch took command of the regiment.
+Captain Thomas Carr, Lieutenants Richard Williams and Byron McGraw and 46 enlisted men were killed or mortally wounded, 6 officers and 110 enlisted men wounded.
+Colonel Stockton, 1 other officer and 53 men were captured.
+Lieutenant Colonel Welch took command of the regiment.

 July 1